 It is a centuries old festival which gains added significance due to several myths and traditions.
 One of those myths pertains to a creature who went by the name of Nian.

-Legend has it that in ancient times, living deep beneath the surface of the sea, lived a monster named Nian.
+Legend has it that in ancient times, living deep beneath the surface of the sea, or in the mountains, lived a monster named Nian.
 Described as having a long head and sharp horns, it appeared in the village every New Year’s Eve to eat people, particularly children.
 It also had a taste for the villagers' livestock.

 On New Year's Eve each year, the villagers would flee into the distant mountains so as to avoid being harmed by the monster.
 Nobody knows how long this had occurred for, but one year, an old man appeared in the village on New Year's Eve and said he would stay the night and not follow the villagers into the mountains.
 They all thought him mad and expected him to be dead and the village destroyed when they returned the next morning.
 To their shock and amazement, the village was in tact and the old man was still alive when they came down from the mountains.